Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 Iowa State vs. DePaul Predictions & Picks: Spread, Total - December 1

-Friday's game between the Iowa State Cyclones (5-2) and DePaul Blue Demons (1-5) at Wintrust Arena has a projected final score of 76-65 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
-The game will begin at 8:30 PM ET on December 1.
+Friday's game features the Iowa State Cyclones (5-2) and the DePaul Blue Demons (1-5) squaring off at Wintrust Arena in what is expected to be a one-sided matchup, with a projected 76-65 win for heavily favored Iowa State according to our computer prediction.
+Tipoff is at 8:30 PM ET on December 1.

-According to our computer prediction, DePaul projects to cover the 14.5-point spread in its matchup against Iowa State.
-The total is currently listed at 136.5, and the two teams are projected to hit the over.
+According to our computer prediction, DePaul should cover the spread, which is listed at 14.5.
+The two sides are projected to go over the 136.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!